 In this section we prove tight black-box lower bounds for amplifying the completeness and soundness parameters of $\QMA$.
 The following result shows that there is an oracle with respect to which $\QMA$ has completeness $c(n)$ which is at most doubly-exponentially close to 1, and soundness which is at most exponentially small.
-Both bounds follow from the same oracle construction (as in \cite{aaronson2009perfect}) together with the growth bound for rational functions in \cref{thm:zolotarev}.
+Both bounds follow from the same oracle construction (as in \cite{aaronson2009perfect}) together with the polynomial growth bound in \cref{thm:growth bound}.

 \begin{thm}[Limits to black-box amplification] There exists a quantum oracle $\mathcal U$ such that the following hold for any $\QMA$ verification procedure using $\poly(n)$ resources: \begin{enumerate} \item \textbf{(Completeness barrier).} For any black-box $\QMA$ amplification procedure that achieves completeness $c = 1-\delta$ and soundness $s = 1/3$, we have